 14. Contact details

-If you have any questions regarding this notice or if you’d like to speak to us about how we process your personal data, please email our Professional Standards Partner, Edward Rands, on email@example.com.
+If you have any questions regarding this notice or if you’d like to speak to us about how we process your personal data, please email our Professional Standards Partner, Simon Atkins, on firstname.lastname@example.org.

 You also have the right, at any time, to make a complaint to the Information Commissioner's Office (ICO), the UK supervisory authority for data protection issues.
 Here are the ICO’s contact details:

 Telephone: (0303) 123 1113 (local rate) or (01625) 545 745